 Immigrants detained in a federal custody center

-in an effort to avoid rules prohibiting long-term custody at the facility.
+This change occurs in an effort to avoid rules prohibiting long-term custody at the facility.

-The agreement prohibits the agency from holding detainees
+The agreement prohibits the agency from holding detainees.

 “The disturbing human shell game of shuttling people back and forth between jails has ended at B-18.

-and restores detainees’ dignity and their right to due process,”
+This settlement eliminates the unacceptable conditions that existed.
+It also restores detainees’ dignity and their right to due process,”

 said Ahilan Arulanantham, director of immigrants’ rights and national security at the ACLU/SC.